-□ QUARTERLY REPORT PURSUANT TO SECTION For the section of the sectio CTION 13 OR 15(d) OF THE S ne quarterly period ended Marc OR ☐ TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 (Commission File Number: 001-3 7798 Sele cta Bioscience es.
-Inc. name of registrant as specified in Delaware 26-1622110 (State or other jurisdictincorporation or organization) mployer Identification No.) 65 Grove Street Watertow n MA 02472 (Address of principal executive ve offices) (Zip Code) (617) 923-1400 rant's telephone number, including N/A address, and former fiscal year, if Securities a registered pursuant to Section 1 2(b) of the Act: Title of each class Common Stock, \$0.0001 par value per share Trading Symbol(s) SELB Name of each exchange on which registered The Nasdaq Global Market during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitte that the registrant was required to d electronically every Interactive Indicate by check mark whether the registrant is a large accemerging growth company.
-See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\ \square$ Accelerated filer ⊠ Non-accelerated filer $\ \square$ ller reporting company $oxtimes$ Eme erging growth company 🗵

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes As of May 1, 2020, the registrant had 87,489,681 shares of common stock, par value \$0.0001 per share, outstanding.
+\times QUARTERLY REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 For the qua nrterly period ended Septem OR ber 30, 2020 TRANSITION REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF 1934 Con nmission File Number: 001-3 37798 Select a Bioscience es, Inc. (Exact nar ne of registrant as specified in its charter) Delaware 26-1622110 (State or other jurisdiction or incorporation or organization mployer Identification No.) 65 Grove Street Watertown M A 02472 (Address of principal executive of fices) (Zip Code) (Registrant (617) 923-1400 's telephone number, includin g area code) N/A dress, and former fiscal year, in stered pursuant to Section 1: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share SELB The Nasdaq Global Market during t requirer Yes x N Indicate Regulat Yes x N Indicate emergir the preceding 12 months (or for such shorter period that ments for the past 90 days.
+To \square by check mark whether the registrant has submitted eltion S-T ($\S 232.405$ of this chapter) during the preceding To \square ectronically every Interactive 3 12 months (or for such short Section 13 or 15(d) of the Securities Exchange Act of 1934 of file such reports), and (2) has been subject to such filing Data File required to be submitted pursuant to Rule 405 of er period that the registrant was required to submit such file a non-accelerated filer, smaller reporting company, or an "smaller reporting company," and "emerging growth" Large accelerated filer $\ \square$ Non-accelerated filer $\ \square$ Accelerated filer ⊠ ller reporting company ⊠ erging growth company ⊠ or revis Indicate nerging growth company, indicate by check mark if the sed financial accounting standards provided pursuant to by check mark whether the registrant is a shell compa october 30, 2020, the registrant had 108,030,311 shares Section 13(a) of the Exchange ny (as defined in Rule 12b-2 c of the Exchange Act).
+Yes □ No x \$ ₩